 Since 1885, the Indiana Academy of Science has supported the scientific research and science education of our state’s scientists and science students.
 It is one of the oldest scientific professional membership organizations in the United States, the only multidisciplinary scientific organization in the state of Indiana, and is dedicated to promoting scientific research, diffusing scientific information, improving education in the sciences, and encouraging communication and cooperation among scientists.

-The Indiana Academy of Science accomplishes its mission by bringing together Indiana, Midwest, and National leading and emerging scientists, and Indiana science graduate and undergraduate students, at its Annual Academy Meeting, engages the Indiana lay and professional community in the annual Science and Society Fall Forum, awards Indiana Academy of Science Research Grants, has an active Youth Activities Program, conducts annual BioBlitz field studies, offers for purchase Books and Special Publications, publishes the celebrated Proceedings of the Indiana Academy of Science, and produces a quarterly newsletter.
+The Indiana Academy of Science accomplishes its mission by bringing together Indiana, Midwest, and national leading and emerging scientists, science educators and college and university science students at its annual meetings; engages its Academy members in activities and events specific to their science disciplines and of broad interest to scientists in general, conducts Bioblitz field studies throughout Indiana and the Midwest, engages the lay and professional Indiana community in science education and information events, awards Indiana Academy of Science research grants, community grants and Diversity, Equity and Inclusion (DEI) Grants; has an active Youth Activities Program, offers for purchase Books and Special Publications, and publishes the celebrated Proceedings-the journal of the Indiana Academy of Science.

 The Academy accomplishes the above missions with a Council consisting of elected members, an Exective Director, Elected Committees, Appointed Committees, and Sections representing physical and life sciences.
 To learn more, click on one of the organizational entities and also read about our extensive history.